I’ve never been much of a sneak. Besides the whole moral dilemma, I’m just no good at it!

 Place the meatballs onto a non-stick sprayed wire rack (don’t forget this step or your balls will stick to the rack – GAH! ) on top of a foil-lined baking sheet.

-Place 3 meatballs into the center of the buns,
+Place 3 meatballs into the center of a hot dog or hoagie bun,

 top with your favorite marinara sauce,

 Broil until the sauce is warm, and the cheese is golden brown & gooey!